Technigo/fall25-github-branches-practice/README.md

-# 🧑‍💻 Git Collaboration Challenge – Fork + Pull Request
+# 🧑‍💻 Git Collaboration Challenge – Collaborators

-In this activity, you’ll practise how developers collaborate on GitHub **without being added as collaborators** — just like in open source projects!
+In this activity, you’ll practise how developers collaborate on GitHub **when being added as collaborators** — just like in a real company!

 You’ll learn how to:
 - **Create a new branch**
 - **Commit and push changes**
-- **Open a Pull Request** to the original repo
+- **Open a Pull Request**
+- **Merge PR into main branch**
 ---

 ## 🌟 Your task